Multiple Mellin-Barnes integrals in Schwinger-DeWitt technique: Introduction

 as a functional series, similar to \eqref{HeatKernelExpansion}-\eqref{InitialKernel}.
 To do this, it suffices to note that any operator function $f(\hat F)$ can be written as an integral transform of the operator exponential $\exp(-\tau\hat F)$

-which should be understood as the Laplace transform from the scalar variable $\tau$ to the operator variable $\hat F$.
+which should be understood as the Laplace transform from the number variable $\tau$ to the operator variable $\hat F$.
 Now we apply the integral transform $\frakL_f$ term-by-term to the DeWitt expansion \eqref{HeatKernelExpansion}, and obtain the desired expansion

 The transforms we performed are possible because we work outside the coincidence limit $x=x'$, thus avoiding the singularities that arise it it. \emph{Off-diagonality}, which is essentially a form of regularization by separating points, is a key ingredient of our approach, allowing us to flexibly use the powerful apparatus of integral transforms.